uport-project/veramo-website/docs/node_tutorials/node_setup_identifiers.md

 // You will need to get a project ID from infura https://www.infura.io const INFURA_PROJECT_ID = '<your PROJECT_ID here>'

-// This will be the secret key for the KMS const KMS_SECRET_KEY =
+// This will be the secret key for the KMS (replace this with your secret key) const KMS_SECRET_KEY =
   '< you can generate a key by running `npx @veramo/cli config create-secret-key` in a terminal>'
 ```